videojs/video.js/CONTRIBUTING.md

   npm config set color false
   ```
   Note that this change takes effect when a new command prompt window is opened; the current window will not be affected.
 7. Build a local copy and run the current suite of tests.
-Video.js uses [grunt](http://gruntjs.com), a node-based task automation tool for building and tesing.

-  The following will compile a local copy in the dist/ directory and run tests.
-It will also create a sourcelist.js file that can be used to load the video.js source scripts in a page.

   ```bash
   grunt